Netherlands BV company registration

 Company incorporation services

-Following the changes of the Dutch Civil Code of October 2012, the incorporation and management of the Dutch limited company, the BV (which is the most popular legal form in international structures), has become very business-friendly and flexible.
+With the implementation of the Dutch Civil Code changes in October 2012, forming and managing Dutch limited companies, particularly the BV (a highly favored legal structure in international contexts), has become more business-friendly and versatile.

-TBA provides the full service to incorporate Dutch entities, whether they are a private limited company (BV), or a public limited company (NV).
-We can assist you registering your Dutch entity in a simple and quick manner at very competitive rates, and at very short time-frames.
+TBA offers comprehensive support for establishing Dutch entities, whether they are private limited companies (BV) or public limited companies (NV).
+We can facilitate the registration of your Dutch entity efficiently, at competitive rates, and within swift timeframes.

 Company information